Why use an Architect?

 What does this mean for you?

-All those extra years of training gives an Architect the skills to look at the bigger picture and consider solutions that may deliver you a result far better than you ever imagined.
+All those extra years of training give an architect the skills to look at the bigger picture and consider solutions that may deliver you a result far better than you ever imagined.
 A result that is perfectly tailored to your living needs, location and personal style rather than a ‘cookie cutter’ design that doesn’t work for your family’s needs.

 How can an architect save you money?